Search

 Like most people in this day and age, I’ve been socialized to be a consumer, often with little choice in the matter.
 But on the farm, I was a producer.
 My role in the “web of relations”, as many Indigenous cultures call it, was a caregiver.
 A steward.
 And that’s the way it should be.
 Everyone has the capacity to cultivate this mutually beneficial relationship with nature, because for the vast majority of human history, that’s how we’ve survived.
 That’s how we’ve adapted and evolved and thrived.

 Of course, now we are at a crossroads.
 “Whether it is to be Utopia or Oblivion will be a touch-and-go relay race right up to the final moment…” as Bucky Fuller put it.
 The revolutionary project of re-aligning humanity with the rest of nature, and with our best selves, can feel daunting, to say the least.
-We can empower each other by channeling anxiety into action, and by holding space for grief as we give each other reasons for hope.
+We can empower each other by channeling anxiety into action, and by holding space for grief, as we give each other reasons for hope.

 Personally, I’m drawn to urban farming and food sovereignty within cities— it frustrates me to no end that healthy food access is often a privilege when it should be a right.
 I will probably end up living on an off-grid farm again someday, but for now, I’ve decided to move to Brooklyn, NY, and plan to volunteer at local community gardens as a way to get started.
 I’m so grateful for my experience on the farm that led me to embark on this new chapter of life.